Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Introduction

-In this work, we propose a Positive-Unlabelled Learning method to enhance the prediction of novel candidate DR-related genes among ageing-related genes.
-Our approach addresses the limitations of previous methods by properly accounting for the unlabelled data and exploiting its potential to improve the quality of predictions.
-Specifically, we design a similarity-based, prior-free, two-step PU Learning strategy to improve the training process and the predictive power of classifiers, surpassing the performance of previous non-PU Learning methods in ageing-related gene datasets used in the state-of-the-art of the task.
-In addition, we use this PU learning methodology to generate a more reliable list of top candidate genes for novel DR-relatedness, supporting it with evidence in the literature of the field.
+In this work, we propose a PU Learning method to enhance the prediction of novel candidate DR-related genes among ageing-related genes.
+Our approach addresses the limitations of the Magdaleno et al.'s \mbox{\cite{vega2022machine}} existing methodology by properly accounting for the unlabelled data and exploiting its potential to improve the quality of predictions.
+Specifically, we propose a similarity-based two-step PU Learning strategy to improve the training process and the predictive power of classifiers.
+The proposed method has surpassed the performance of the state-of-the-art non-PU Learning method in our target task of predicting novel DR-related genes among ageing-related genes.
+In addition, we use this PU learning methodology to generate a more reliable list of top candidate genes for novel DR-relatedness supported by evidence in the literature of the field.

 We underline three main contributions of this work: